labs12-real-estate/MyHouse/README.md

 Each incoming request yields a unique thread of computation in the cloud.
 When our deployment is not actively receiving traffic, our server stays quiet.
 Instead of worrying about servers uptime, tedious CPU and memory allocations and scaling algorithms, we just think about our code.
 Scaling doesn’t need to be complicated or expensive.

+### Various Third Party Packages

+For a full list of all the third-party npm packages we used in the build of the app please visit [this file](https://github.com/labs12-real-estate/labs12-real-estate-FE/blob/master/AppNotes/thirdPartyTools.md)

 ## Backend built using:

 ### Amazon Web Services: Amplify + Cognito